 Security & Safety

-Airport staff seem to have no problem with sleepers and overnight campers, although they would prefer for travellers to stay in the transit hotel.
+Airport staff have no problem with sleepers and overnight campers, although they would prefer that travellers stay in the transit hotel.
 If you are spending the night, do expect security staff to check your ID and boarding pass at least once.
-It is also likely that they will hand you a brochure for the transit hotel.
+They will also likely hand you a brochure for the transit hotel.

 At the time of this update, we have no reports from travellers commenting on safety issues at Zurich Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review